DataGomes/TopicAI/README.md

 set_api_keys(
     pybliometrics_key="your_pybliometrics_key",
     voyage_key="your_voyage_key",
-    claude_key="your_claude_key"
+    gemini_key="your_gemini_key"
 )
 ```

-Ensure you have the necessary permissions and subscriptions for Scopus API, Voyage AI, and Anthropic Claude.
+Ensure you have the necessary permissions and subscriptions for Scopus API, Voyage AI, and Gemini.

 ## Usage